 Grant, whose previous inventions include a glowing inhaler cap for night use and fire door exit markings, is confident the devices will be low maintenance.
 Apart from the replacement of vandalised units, the only attention he expects them to require is: “A wipe once in a while to clear either fallen leaves or general muck.”

-The units are due to be trialled by British Waterways in
+The units are due to be trialled by British Waterways in Lincolnshire, Sustrans and National Heritage over the coming months.

-Grant’s company, GIBS 2000 Ltd, is also in the process of securing distribution for Traxeyes in
+Grant’s company, GIBS 2000 Ltd, is also in the process of securing distribution for Traxeyes in Holland, Ireland, Sweden and the CzechRepublic.

 We’ll bring you more details as they become available, but in the meantime let us know if you think they’re cycle salvation or a shot in the dark by using the comments box below.